AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 If you have a GTX 700 series card or older, the CUDA version may not work.
 Use the AMD/Intel (DML) version instead.
 !!!

-### Download AMD, INTEL and CPU on Windows
+### Download AMD, INTEL GPUs and x86_64 CPUs on Windows

 - Download the single file named `voice-changer-windows-amd64-dml.zip`.
+DirectML should work for any modern DirectX 12 compatible GPU.

 - If you don't have a dedicated GPU or the `dml` version doesn't work, download `voice-changer-windows-amd64-cpu.zip`.

 !!!danger